-The School Histories Collection tells the stories of individual schools and their communities across Britain.
+The Schools, Colleges and Universities Histories Collection tells the stories of individual schools and their communities across Britain.

 Written by current and former pupils, parents, local researchers, architects, educationalists and academics, these books provide a wealth of information about all aspects of school life, including: